RealTimeLogic/SharkTrustX/README.md

 This repository contains the source code for [Real Time Logic's Let's encrypt DNS Service](https://acme.realtimelogic.com/) and a ready to use installation script, making it easy for anyone to set up their own online service replica.
 The service is designed to run on one online VPS and uses [bind](https://en.wikipedia.org/wiki/BIND) for the DNS management.
 The bind service is controlled by a Lua powered application running on a Mako Server instance.

-**NOTE:** The following domain names are used in the instructions below and these names must be replaced by your own names such as xx.company.com.
+**NOTE:** The following domain names are used in the instructions below.
+Replace these names with your own such as xx.company.com.

 * **Name server 1:** acme1.realtimelogic.com
 * **Name server 2:** acme2.realtimelogic.com
 * **Service's domain name:** acme.realtimelogic.com

-The software requires two name servers listed in the configuration file, however, the software is currently limited to running on one VPS and the DNS A record for the three fields above must all point to the same VPS.
+The software requires two name servers listed in the configuration file.
+However, the software is currently limited to running on one VPS and the DNS A record for the three fields above must all point to the same VPS.

 ## Installation Instructions